DistributedProofreaders/ppmath/README.md

 ### Reversion

-There is a `revert` option which will convert the resulting file back to its original form. type:
+There is a `reverse` option which will convert the processed file back to its original form. type:

 `m2svg -i infile -o outfile -r`

 (This does not change the css inserted in the header)

 ### Updating
-On subequent occasions, to ensure you have the latest version of m2svg type `npm update -g m2svg`
+On subsequent occasions, to ensure you have the latest version of m2svg type `npm update -g m2svg`

 ## Comparison of the modes
 ### Image mode
 This works with most browsers and ereaders.
 The names of the images will be a serial number.
-Any duplicated expressions will link to the same image.
+Results in a large file size for the images.
+Any duplicated expressions will link to the same image which helps to keep the size down .
 Some markup will not produce a usable image including: \tag{}.
 For tagged expressions you can use \text markup suitably spaced.
 The \multline markup will generate a multi-line image.
 But since we do not know at this stage the width of the device where the file will be displayed a width of around 1000 pixels is assumed.
 If this is not satisfactory \multline could be simulated using \aligned or \gather with \quad or other spacing.

 ### Inline svg mode
 This works with most browsers and ereaders. \tag{} markup will work even on old ereaders to make a label placed near the right margin.
+The file size will be large, even more than the image mode because duplicated expressions will result in duplicated inline svg.

 ### MathML mode
-Support for this is not good.
+Support for this is limited.
 Simple expressions will work in browsers but not old ereaders. \tag{} markup doesn't currently work in Firefox or Chromium.
-It works well in the Calibre epub viewer even with \tag{}.
+MathML works well in the Calibre epub viewer even with \tag{}.
+An advantage is small file size.